csd81/LP/0tutorial/chapters/xx05a.md

 end;
 ```

-Now we can solve the problem, and the result is the following.
+Solving the problem gives the following result:

 ```
 Total Costs: 29707.2